 Getting Food to Neighbors in Southeast Nebraska

-All of our Mobile Pantry Distributions and School Food Market distributions will be pre-packed bags, according to low-contact-no-contact best practices.
-Click here to see our Current Distribution Schedule.
+All of our Mobile Food distributions and School Food Market distributions will be pre-packed bags, according to low-contact-no-contact best practices.
+Click here to see our current distribution schedule.

 - Lincoln-area.
 We have temporarily halted all BackPack Program activity and School Food Markets.
 Visit this LPS site for information about additional meal distributions they currently offer.

-- Rural service area upcoming Mobile Food Distributions.
+- Rural service area.
 We will continue to offer service in our rural communities.
-Visit our Food Distribution Schedule page for updates.
+Visit our Food Distribution Schedule for updates.

 - Rural BackPack Partners.
 We are communicating with these partners and leaving it up to our individual BackPack coordinators and communities to determine how they might best get BackPack food distributed to students and families.

 - Partner Agencies.
 We have many great partner agencies, but at present, we must rely on only a handful of them to help distribute the majority of our food: Catholic Social Services, Center For People in Need, ConnectioN Point, Good Neighbor Center, Panama Pantry, the People’s City Mission Help Center, Salvation Army and The Gathering Place.

 Requirements for anyone who attends a Food Distribution

 To ensure these priorities are met, the following practices MUST be followed until further notice:

 - Only one member per household, unless you have physical limitations.